KiarashAstanboos/Airflow-DinD/README.md

 You can trigger the DAG directly from the interface and monitor its progress in the `Logs` section.
 The task should execute successfully if the Docker socket is mounted correctly.
 If any issues arise, detailed error messages will be available in the `Logs` section to help with troubleshooting.

 # Pass Variables
+In order to pass variables from Airflow to your image you

 # Triggering DAGs with Airflow API

 To trigger a DAG using your username and password, use the following `curl` command.
 Ensure that the DAG is turned **ON**; otherwise, the trigger will be queued.